-Dr Andrew O’Regan is Senior Lecturer in General Practice at the University of Limerick Graduate Entry Medical School.
+Dr Andrew O’Regan is Senior Lecturer in General Practice at the University of Limerick, School of Medicine.
 He also works as a General Practitioner in Killarney Co.
 Kerry.

 His qualifications include: